 To our knowledge it is only very recently that multisensory integration paradigms have been applied to the study of body awareness in AN.
 Specifically, Eshkevari and colleagues (2012) found that AN patients are more susceptible to the Rubber Hand Illusion (RHI, see above) than healthy female volunteers, even in the asynchronous tactile stimulation (control) condition.
 These suggested that there may be an increased sensitivity for visual aspects of body perception in AN patients.
 Keizer and colleagues (2014) have recently replicated this finding and also showed that the experience of ownership over the rubber hand, as well as the mere visual focus on the rubber hand in the asynchronous (control) condition, were able to reduce the prior overestimation of (own) hand width shown in the AN group.
 These results are consistent with prior findings in healthy volunteers showing that the incorporation of the rubber hand into the body representation affected the similarity that participants perceived between their own hand and the rubber hand, while the reverse was not true, i.e. objective similarity (as measured by skin luminance, hand shape, and third-person similarity ratings) did not appear to influence participants’ experience of the RHI.
 Taken together, the above findings highlight that the bodily self is highly malleable in AN and also importantly suggest a direction of causality in the observed symptoms: it may be that the body image disturbances seen in AN patients are due to that abnormalities in the subjective sense of embodiment, rather than the other way around.

 Interestingly however, none of the above studies have accounted for the role of interoception in the construction of the bodily self in AN.
 Apart from the aforementioned clinical reasons, this seems important as previous studies on AN have found altered subjective responses to interoceptive stimuli such as hunger and physical pain (e.g., Strigo et al., 2013) and a reduced capacity to accurately perceive one’s heartbeat (Pollatos et al., 2008).
 Therefore, in a recent study we investigated the idea that AN patients may present reduced bodily pleasure, by examining the perception of pleasant touch in AN.
 Healthy and AN participants were asked to rate the pleasantness of light touch applied to the forearm at CT-optimal (3 cm/s; pleasant) and non-CT optimal (18 cm/s; neutral) velocities.
 Our preliminary data (Crucianelli, Cardi, Treasure, Jenkinson, & Fotopoulou, In prep) reveal that AN participants rate the pleasantness of the perceived touch as lower in both slow and fast velocities compared to healthy controls.
-This suggests a generally reduced bodily pleasure in AN subjects; remarkably the difference between patients and healthy controls seems to be significantly higher in the context of pleasant compared to neutral touch, suggesting a possible involvement of the CT afferents system in the explanation of our results.
+This suggests a generally reduced bodily pleasure in AN subjects and a potentially dysfunctional CT afferents system, or an abnormal cognitive regulation of this system.
+Interestingly however, our results also show that pleasant ratings were influenced by social manipulations in similar fashion in AN patients and controls.
+Thus these results indicate that perception of affective touch, rather than its social modulation maybe affected in AN.
 These results are consistent with the more general social and emotional anhedonia in AN and corresponding hypotheses about the role of dopamine and other reward-related neural mechanisms in the aetiology of the disorder (Friederich et al., 2006; Kaye, 2008; Soussignan et al., 2011; Tchanturia et al., 2012; Wagner et al., 2007).
 The precise role of affective touch and other interoceptive, as well as social signals in the construction of the bodily self in AN remains to be specified.
 Nevertheless, as aforementioned, there are some preliminary indications that massage therapy can reduce AN symptomatology, including a decrease in body dissatisfaction and a corresponding increase in dopamine levels (Hart et al., 2001).

 3.3 Affective Touch and Body Disownership: Studies in Neuropsychological Disorders